muldjord/skyscraper/docs/FAQ.md

 <details>
   <summary>Expand answer...</summary>

-**A:** Skyscraper contains a powerful artwork compositor that can be customize the exported screenshot, boxart etc. any way you like.
+**A:** Skyscraper contains a powerful artwork compositor that can customize the exported screenshot, boxart etc. any way you like.
 This is done through the `/home/USER/.skyscraper/artwork.xml` file.
 The default configuration for this file is made to look good when exporting for the default frontend EmulationStation.
 When you use a different frontend, you need to customize this file a bit to make it look good.
 For Pegasus I suggest something like this:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <artwork>